10 Best Bike Helmets for Babies & Toddlers

 How to Choose the Best Bike Helmet for Your Baby or Toddler

-For a more detailed discussion about how to choose and fit the perfect bike helmet for your baby or toddler, check out our post: Kids’ Bike Helmets: How to Choose.
-If you’re looking for something quick, here’s a short summary of the most important things to look for to find the best helmet for babies and toddlers.
+For a more detailed discussion about how to choose and fit the perfect bike helmet, check out our post: Kids’ Bike Helmets: Sizes Guide and How to Choose.
+If you’re looking for something quick, here’s a short summary of the most important things to look for to find the best helmet for babies and toddlers, who have some unique needs from older children.

 Helmet Size – Measure before you buy!

-You can measure your own child’s head with a soft tape measure, or we prefer to use the measurements provided by the pediatrician at our regular check-ups.
-Find a helmet with a size range (for example 45 – 50 cm) that your child’s head measurement falls into.
+You can measure your child’s head with a soft tape measure, or we prefer to use the measurements provided by the pediatrician at our regular check-ups.
+Find a helmet with a size range (for example 45 – 50 cm) that your child’s head circumference falls into.

 Weight – Lighter the better